Road Safety Dictionary

-In this dictionary, you will find a section of key terms related to road safety and sustainable mobility, accompanied by a brief and clear definition.
-This information will allow you to understand and effectively apply these terms in your daily life, whether it be as a driver, pedestrian, public transport user or any other role you may play as you transit through the public spaces of your street, city or country.
+In this dictionary, you will find a list of key terms related to road safety and sustainable mobility, along with their brief and clear definitions.
+This information will help you understand and effectively apply these concepts in your daily life, whether you are a driver, pedestrian, public transport user, or any other role you may play when traveling through public spaces on your street, city, or country.

 Road safety is a priority for Fundación Aleatica and we hope that this dictionary helps you understand and apply best practices to guarantee road safety on public roads.
 Thanks for visiting us and we hope that this tool is useful to you!